foliagecanine/libc-tritium/README.md

 TritiumOS C Library

 ## Building the C Compiler
-See https://github.com/foliagecanine/tritium-compiler for information on how to build i686-tritium-gcc.
+See https://github.com/foliagecanine/tritium-compiler for information on how to build i686-tritium-gcc and i686-tritium-g++.

 ## Building the C Library
 First go into the make.config and change the PREFIX and CCVER.